gaperton/FlavorsJS/README.md

 ### @doAround( aspect ) method( a, b, ... ){ ... }

 The general form of `@around`.

+### applyNextMethod()

+Call the next method in chain with the original set of the arguments.

+### callNextMethod( a, b, ... )

+Call the next method in chain with a different set of arguments.

 ## TODO: Properties combinations